Paddington Railway Station (meet by the main ticket office - it's near Platforms 1 & 2) | Map

-The Tariffs – fares, admissions where applicable, etc. – for London Walks Day Trips are quite a bit cheaper than what you'd pay were you to "go it alone" with your fares, etc. But if you've got, say, a Brit Rail Card or some other super cheap deal that's better than the one we get for you the cost of the trip will be pro-rated accordingly.
+The Tariffs – fares, admissions where applicable, etc. – for our Excursions are quite a bit cheaper than what you'd pay were you to "go it alone" with your fares, etc. But if you've got, say, a Brit Rail Card or some other super cheap deal that's better than the one we get for you the cost of the Excursion will be pro-rated accordingly.
 You'll never have to pay twice or pay over the odds.

 Preview the tour and the guiding.
 Watch the video.

 "Best Tourism Experience in England" Gold Medal Winner, Visit England

 "London Walks was acknowledged as the premier walking tour company in the entire world" American Tour Guides Convention

 If you can't make any of the regularly scheduled, just-turn-up, public Cotswolds Excursions do think about booking one privately.
 If you go private you can have The Cotswolds Excursion – or any other Excursion or London Walk – on a day and at a time that suits your convenience.
 We'll tailor it to your requirements.
 And – always with private books – we go to great lengths to get the perfect customer-guide "fit."
 Ring Fiona or Noel on 020 7624 3978 or email us at email@example.com and we'll set it up and make it happen for you.
 Makes a fabulous wedding present or birthday gift or anniversary treat.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
 Memories make us rich.